BIDOUNI/TimerSleepBench/README.md

 To run the project, run the file `start.cmd` press `ENTER` and wait a long moment. (really)

-At the end of the script, you will see the lowest average beyond 5100/5000.
+At the end of the script, you will see the lowest average between 5100/5000.

 ### Other

-Script made by @BIDOUNI on Github or @KINGBOUDINI on twitter.
+Script made by @BIDOUNI on Github or [@KINGBOUDINI](https://x.com/kingboudini?s=21&t=FQ--r4UQkLw5ylzSzx8q7w)on twitter.

 If there are any problems with the script, open an issue